Aliases for GNAZ Gene

 The protein encoded by this gene is a member of a G protein subfamily that mediates signal transduction in pertussis toxin-insensitive systms.
 This encoded protein may play a role in maintaining the ionic balance of perilymphatic and endolymphatic cochlear fluids. [provided by RefSeq, Jul 2008]

 GeneCards Summary for GNAZ Gene

 GNAZ (Guanine Nucleotide Binding Protein (G Protein), Alpha Z Polypeptide) is a Protein Coding gene.
-Diseases associated with GNAZ include pertussis and autosomal dominant congenital stationary night blindness.
-Among its related pathways are Signaling by GPCR and Akt Signaling.
+Diseases associated with GNAZ include autosomal dominant congenital stationary night blindness and pertussis.
+Among its related pathways are GPCR Pathway and GPCR Pathway.
 GO annotations related to this gene include GTP binding and GTPase activity.
 An important paralog of this gene is GNAQ.

 UniProtKB/Swiss-Prot for GNAZ Gene

 Guanine nucleotide-binding proteins (G proteins) are involved as modulators or transducers in various transmembrane signaling systems

 Heterotrimeric G proteins are membrane bound GTPases that are linked to 7-TM receptors.
 Each G protein contains an alpha-, beta- and gamma-subunit and is bound to GDP in the 'off' state.
 Ligand-receptor binding results in detachment of the G protein, switching it to an 'on' state and permitting Galpha activation of second messenger signalling cascades.
 There are several types of Galpha proteins; Galphas and Galphai bind directly to adenylyl cyclase and stimulate or inhibit its activity, leading to an increase or decrease in cAMP levels respectively.